SrivardhanS/VentureVoice-Blog-Site/README.md

 ## 🔐 Authentication Flow:

-`JWT` is used for authentication and authorization.
-Once logged in, the user’s `JWT token` is stored in cookies 🍪.
-This token confirms the user's identity and controls access to edit/delete functions.
-User data like email, id, and username are stored in `localStorage` to manage session states across components.
+JWT (JSON Web Token) is utilized for both authentication and authorization.
+Upon a successful login, the user's JWT token is securely stored in **HttpOnly cookies** 🍪, ensuring that the token is inaccessible to client-side JavaScript, which helps prevent **XSS (Cross-Site Scripting) attacks**.
+The token confirms the user's identity and grants access to sensitive actions such as editing or deleting data, while also ensuring secure transmission over **HTTPS**.

+To efficiently manage session states across components, **non-sensitive user data** like `email`, `ID`, and `username` are stored in `localStorage`.
+This approach minimizes security risks, as the actual token handling and authorization logic remain protected, with the JWT securely stored in cookies.

+This strategy streamlines session management, enabling a smooth user experience while maintaining strong security controls.

 ## 🔒 Security & Data Management: